Kunal Kapoor (actor, born 1959): Personal life

 Kapoor's siblings are Karan Kapoor (b.
-18 January 1962) and Sanjana Thapar (b.
+18 January 1962) and Sanjana Kapoor (b.
 27 November 1967).
 Karan, a popular model who also worked in a few films in the 1980s, now runs a photography business in the UK.
-Sanjana Thapar runs the ancestral Prithvi Theatre and is married to Valmik Thapar, a noted conservationist.
+Sanjana ran the ancestral Prithvi Theatre and is married to Valmik Thapar, a noted conservationist.

 Kunal was married to filmmaker Ramesh Sippy's daughter Sheena, who is a well-known photographer.
-They had two children together, a son named Zahan Prithviraj Kapoor, and a daughter named Shaira Kapoor.
+They have two children together, a son named Zahan Prithviraj Kapoor, and a daughter.
 Kunal and Sheena are now divorced.